marcoschaule/tutorials-source/source/_posts/recipes/css/syntax-and-selectors.md

 - css
 ---

 This post describes the basic CSS syntax and how selectors work.
+This post describes the basic CSS syntax and how selectors work.
 <!-- more -->

 ## Overview